bigpicture-kr/ivete/README.md

 from ivete.deploy import DeployArguments, deploy
 ```

 #### Step 3.
-Set up deploy arguments
+Set up deployment arguments

-Set arguments for deploy.
+Set arguments for deployment.
 Each argument is as follows.

 - `pretrained_model_name` - The name of the model pretrained using Transformers.
 The model will be loaded automatically from [Hugging Face](https://huggingface.co).
 - `downstream_model_path` - The path where the fine-tuned model is located to perform the downstream task.
 The latest version of the checkpoint files with .ckpt extension located in that path will be loaded.